ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 # Updated Payload Format of Error Responses # {#sec-updated-error-responses}

-This section deprecates the original payload format of error responses conveying an error code, when using CoAP and/or CBOR encoding in the ACE framework.
+This section deprecates the original payload format of error responses conveying an error code, when CBOR is used to encode message payloads in the ACE framework.
 That format is referred to, e.g., when defining the error responses of {{Sections 5.8.3 and 5.9.3 of RFC9200}}.

-Also, this section defines a new payload format that, when using CoAP and/or CBOR encoding, allows error responses to convey an error code together with further error-specific information, according to the problem-details format specified in {{RFC9290}}.
+Also, this section defines a new payload format that allows such error responses to convey an error code together with further error-specific information, according to the problem-details format specified in {{RFC9290}}.

 Such error responses MUST have Content-Format set to application/concise-problem-details+cbor.
 The payload of these error responses MUST be a CBOR map specifying a Concise Problem Details data item (see {{Section 2 of RFC9290}}).
 The CBOR map is formatted as follows.